💡 The Frank Takeaways:

 Finally, you can also use your verified email address in place of your username to log in to FSA systems.
 You can verify your email address by requesting that a secure code be sent to it.

 As you’re setting up your FSA ID, you’ll have the opportunity to choose your own username.
-Your username must be 6 to 30 characters long, and you’re allowed to use any combination of uppercase letters, lowercase letters, and numbers.
+Your username must be 6 to 30 characters long using any combination of uppercase letters, lowercase letters, and numbers.

-You should create a username you can easily remember but hard for others to guess.
+Create a username you can easily remember but not one you use frequently on other websites.
 Additionally, since you’re using your FSA ID to log into a secure site, you should avoid using personal information, like your date of birth, first name, or last name, as part of your username.

 After you create your username, you’ll make a password.
 You must create a password that’s between 8 and 30 characters long.
 You can make any password you would like, but it must have at least three of these four criteria: